Our Admissions Policy

 Distanced based criteria

-Within each of the criteria, when deciding between applicants who have equal entitlement, the Governors will give first priority to the children whose main permanent address is closest to the school as measured in a straight line from the school gate to the Ordinance Survey point of the child’s home address, using a computerised mapping system.
-Where more than one child has the same distance random allocation, independently monitored will be used.
+Within each of the criteria, when deciding between applicants who have equal entitlement, the Governors will give first priority to the children whose main permanent address is closest to the school as measured from in a straight line from the school gate to the Ordinance Survey point of the child’s home address, using a computerised mapping system as determined by Haringey Admissions.
+Where more than one child has the same distance random allocation, independently monitored, will be used.